 Although it is the longest of the three phases, perimenopause is perhaps the most misunderstood.
 It’s a process that may start, stop, and start up again so it can last as short as a few months but up to twelve years before you reach menopause.
 Basically, perimenopause is impossible to predict.

 Often referred to as the “second puberty,” perimenopause mirrors adolescent puberty with common symptoms like irregular periods, breast tenderness, and hormonal mood shifts.
 Your body is going through a lot of changes all at once, once again.
+Be warned—it looks like a very long list of symptoms, but it won't happen all at once, and it affects everyone differently.

 Because of the ebb and flow of your estrogen levels, some common symptoms you may experience during this transition phase are: